zhangssy/PaAt-ViT/README.md

 # Datasets:
 Two benchmark PolSAR datasets were utilized to assess the performance of the proposed method in this study.
 Oberpfaffenhofen and Barnaul.
-The dataset of Oberpfaffenhofen is  provided in this repository.
-And Barnaul dataset can be downloaded here: https://pan.baidu.com/s/1EUUpU9FGPOFtCs1P0iGO4g code: d8f5
+Both datasets are provided in this repository.
 # Experimental Configuration
 Intel(R) Core(TM) i7-10700 CPU (2.90 GHz) and an NVIDIA GeForce 3060Ti GPU, utilizing PyTorch 3.8.